JYNNEOS® (MVA-BN®) Smallpox Mpox Vaccine

 A Research Letter on May 5, 2023, reviewed a phase 4 clinical study of adverse events following Jynneos vaccination and found that local adverse event rates were highest following intradermal administration.
 The adverse event rate was highest following dose 1 of intradermal vaccination (53%) and lowest following dose 2 of subcutaneous vaccination (31%).
 The most common adverse events were local redness, itching, and swelling following intradermal vaccination and local pain, swelling, and redness following subcutaneous vaccination.

-Jonathan Duffy, MD, MPH Immunization Safety Office CDC Advisory Committee on Immunization Practices, presented JYNNEOS Vaccine Safety Monitoring During the 2022 Mpox Outbreak on February 22, 2023.
-According to VAERS: serious adverse events were reported after JYNNEOS was 26.
+Jonathan Duffy, MD, MPH, Immunization Safety Office, CDC Advisory Committee on Immunization Practices, presented JYNNEOS Vaccine Safety Monitoring During the 2022 Mpox Outbreak on February 22, 2023.
+According to VAERS, the number of serious adverse events reported after JYNNEOS was 26.
 The CDC reported on December 8, 2022, that the vaccine safety profile was consistent with prelicensure studies.
-The most common adverse health events reported were nonserious and included injection site reactions.
+The most common adverse health events reported were nonserious, including injection site reactions.
 Serious adverse events were rare among adults.

 Severe adverse reactions known for replicating vaccinia virus strains, such as myocarditis, encephalitis, generalized vaccinia, or eczema vaccinatum, were not observed during Jynneos's clinical development program.
 The U.S. FDA reports in smallpox vaccine-naïve healthy adults, the most common (> 10%) solicited injection site reactions were pain (84.9%), redness (60.8%), swelling (51.6%), induration (45.4%), and itching (43.1%); the most common solicited systemic adverse reactions were muscle pain (42.8%), headache (34.8%), fatigue (30.4%), nausea (17.3%) and chills (10.4%).